jartai/logger4clj/README.md

 *  No external 'properties' configurations; clojure code externalizes nicely by itself!
 *  Different log levels (:trace :debug, :info, :warning, :error, :fatal)
-*  Comes with two appenders (file and console), but custom appenders are easy to 'plug in'
+*  Comes with two appenders (file and console), but custom appenders are easy to create

 ###Features 0.2 (not yet released)

 *  File appender supports time- or size-based rollover
 *  File appender can clean up old logs
-*  File and console appenders accept numerous 'formatter' options: xml, yaml, json, clojure or formatted string text
+*  File and console appenders accept numerous 'formatters': xml, yaml, json, clojure or formatted string text
 *  file name and line number of log statement now log-able
+*  category is now the namespace in which the logger was defined, instead of the logger name

 ###Wish List